 Writing this post, and the related Exceptions vs Return Values helped clarify for me how to correctly use Exceptions in Java, and the exceptional (pardon the pun), and rare, cases in which to use checked exceptions.

-A very simple script to find files in unix that I use all the time.
+A simple script to find files in unix that I seem to find myself using a lot.

 Favourite tech books

 A book that shows a Test Driven Development approach in the context of realistic development scenarios.

 Try to read it cover to cover and you’ll likely fall asleep, but it is an indispensable reference book when you feel like you’re reinventing the wheel.

 An oldie but definitely still very relevant.

 A great book that reminds us that we can and should treat the software development process as an art and a craft.
 Full of good techniques and memorable analogies such as no broken windows.